 An MHF is usually very large, requiring the hazardous chemicals as part of its business activities.
 Examples include chemical plants, and large fuel or chemical storage sites.

 If you’re the person conducting a business or undertaking (PCBU) of an MHF, there are very complex obligations you must meet.
-Please see Safe Work Australia’s guidance (external link).
+Please see Major hazard facilities on the Safe Work Australia website.

 Abandoned fuel/gas tanks